lx8851/gorgias-help/src/04-templates.rst

  3. '.0' means that we only refer to the first address.
 So if we have multiple addresses in the 'To' field then we refer only to the first one and not the rest of them.
- 4. '.firstname' referst to the first to address insert only the 'firstname' in the template.
+ 4. '.first_name' referst to the first to address insert only the 'first_name' in the template.
 We could have said 'name' - would've include the full name.
  2.  '}}' marks end of template variable.

 So once again, if we have 'Jane Doe <jane@doe.org>' in the `To` field then the